Which city is cheaper, Bordeaux or Marseille?

 Bordeaux is an extremely popular place for shoppers.
 The city has a mix of luxury fashion brands, jewelry shops, perfume suppliers, and leather goods.
 There are department stores, local boutiques, and pedestrian shopping areas that you can explore.

-You'll find plenty of kid-friendly things to do in Bordeaux.
+Bordeaux is a family-friendly city.
 The city has a number of parks and playgrounds as well as museums, including a kid's science museum.
 Kids also enjoy splashing around in the Miroir d’eau, which is the world's largest water mirror.

 Marseille makes for a fun place to visit for a couple.
 Strolling the boulevards and exploring the history and culture of this city make it a top couples' destination.